 - Navigating the process sensibly involves balancing the prospects of a claim succeeding, the extent of provision which a court might award, and the time and costs involved.

 22. We are available to assist if you:

 a. require assistance drafting a will and need to factor in the possibility of a family maintenance claims,

 b. are an executor and require assistance responding to a family maintenance claim,

 c. have been excluded from a will or through the laws of intestacy and want advice on the prospects of succeeding in a family maintenance claim.

-If you need advice on wills or family provision claims, please call Peter or Simon for an obligation free discussion.
+If you need advice on wills or family provision claims, please call Peter for an obligation free discussion.